-Sleepy, small and very boaty, Keyhaven was a port in 1206 and is now a fishing hamlet.
-Bird reserves surround the coast here and the Isle of Wight and Hurst Castle spit and fortress dominate the view across the Solent.
+Sleepy, small and very boaty, Keyhaven was a port in 1206.
+Now it’s a fishing hamlet and base for boat owners.
+Bird reserves surround the coast here.
+The Isle of Wight and Hurst Castle spit and fortress dominate the view across the Solent.

 Lymington and Keyhaven are joined with a network of foot and bridlepaths, perfect for cycling.
 But we love the coastal path which runs along the sea defences.
 The walk takes 50-60 minutes to get to the Yachthaven marina (great for hot choc’ pit stop) and the start of Lymington town.